List of Peep Show characters: Sophie Chapman

-(series 1–7, guest series 9) Portrayed by Olivia Colman, Sophie is a colleague and love interest for both Mark and Jeff.
-She is initially in a relationship with Jeff, but leaves him and starts a relationship with Mark.
-She marries him, then immediately separates from him.
-Her family live in the countryside, and she begins drinking heavily and taking drugs.
+Her family, who are wealthy Conservative voters, live on a large farm in the countryside.
 She is less friendly with, or respected by, their boss Johnson than Mark is.
-Dobby and Johnson are the only people in the office to take Mark's side after their disastrous wedding.
+Dobby and Johnson are the only people in the office to take Mark's side after their disastrous wedding, after which Sophie relapses into drug and alcohol abuse and begins bullying Mark in the office.
+However, her promiscuity means they have a one-night stand.
 At the start of series 6, she discovers that she is pregnant with Mark, Jez, or Jeff's child.
 By the end, a DNA test proves that Mark is the father.
 In the first episode of series 7, their son is born.
 Despite his greatest efforts, Sophie is let down throughout series 6 and 7 by Mark concerning his responsibilities as a father, including unintentionally missing the christening of his son and therefore losing his rights to name his own baby as punishment.
 Sophie is mentioned - but does not appear - in series 8.
 She returns in series 9 for one episode where she offers Mark the chance to live with her and their son at her grandmother's cottage, which she had gained after her death.
 Mark initially agrees for baby Ian's sake, but changes his mind in favour of pursuing April.

 Jeff Heaney

 Portrayed by Neil Fitzmaurice.
 Jeff is a colleague of Mark and Sophie's at JLB and an intimidating, manly bully from Merseyside.
 He repeatedly clashes verbally and occasionally physically with Mark, not least for the attentions of Sophie, who chooses Jeff but leaves him after he kisses another woman.
 In the later series, as Mark and Sophie's relationship takes its course, he is frequently seen mocking Mark.
-After their relationship falls apart, Jeff appears to gradually get close to Sophie again.
+After their relationship falls apart, Jeff appears to be gradually getting close to Sophie again.
 Mark's anger over this peaks when Sophie even considers naming their child 'Geoff'.
 However, Sophie sees no connection between this name and that of Mark's rival, instead claiming that she takes it from her uncle.
 In series 7, he becomes the baby's godfather when Mark and Jez both fail to turn up on time, and it appears that Jeff and Sophie are back in a relationship by the end of the series, which is a major torment to Mark, who constantly believes that his son will think Jeff is his father.
 Jeff confirms they are back together when he comes to Mark's house to collect the baby in series 8.
 Jeff returns in the very last episode in series 9, no longer with Sophie but once again working for Alan when Mark is fired from his new job.